 However, plentiful recent research now shows that stretching as we know it — the kind of typical stretching that the average person does at the gym, or even the kind of stretching that most athletes do — is mostly a waste of time for most commonly identified goals.
 For instance, articles published in recent years, reviewing hundreds of studies, have concluded that there isn’t much evidence that any widely practiced form of stretching prevents injury or muscle soreness23 — arguably the single most common goal of stretching.
 Adding significantly to the credibility of those reviews, a major year 2000 clinical study of many hundreds of soldiers showed no sign of benefit from and even some risks to stretching.4 Some of this evidence, and similar evidence, is nicely summarized in a recent segment of a CBC Radio One science show (see Exorcizing Myths about Exercise).

 Trainers, coaches and health care professionals are starting to insist on making recommendations based on evidence, or at least on a really convincing physiological rationale … and stretching just has not held up well under that pressure.
 Nor is it even a new idea that stretching might not be all that helpful.
-Consider this 30-year-old passage from an excellent 1983 Sports Illustrated article about David Moorcroft, a British middle and long distance runner and 5,000 metres world record holder:5
+Consider this 31-year-old passage from an excellent 1983 Sports Illustrated article about David Moorcroft, a British middle and long distance runner and 5,000 metres world record holder:5

 Stacked in a corner of Anderson’s [Moorcroft’s coach] office are bundles of scientific papers.
 “I’ve tried to interpret the findings of the best physiologists and translate them into sound practices,” says Anderson.
 “That’s made me a radical.
 We’ve turned some coaching sacred cows on their ear.”

 For one, Anderson dismisses the stretching that most runners do.
 “It’s rubbish,” he says.
 “The received idea that by touching your toes you lengthen the fibers in your hamstrings is wrong.
 Soft tissue stretching like that is a learned skill and doesn’t carry over into running.
-Dave requires a flexibility, a joint mobility, but running fast is the right kind of stretching for him.”
+Dave requires flexibility, and joint mobility, but running fast is the right kind of stretching for him.”

 The world-record holder mutely demonstrates his suppleness by reaching toward his toes.
 His fingertips get down to about midshin.